Dafina Memedov

 Dafina Memedov (born 21 February 1990) is a Kosovan-born Albanian former footballer who played as a midfielder.
 She has been a member of the Albania women's national team.

 Early life

 Memedov was born in Kosovo and raised in Sweden.
 She is of Albanian descent.

 Club career

-Memedov has played for IFK Norrköping DFK in Sweden.
+Memedov has played for IFK Norrköping DFK in Sweden from 2012 to 2016.